eupraxialabs/sakai-codefresh/README.md

 			* Type: `docker-compose up -d`
 			* Look at the port created to access to Sakai instance typing: `docker-compose ps`
 			* Connect to http://localhost:port/
+	* You can change tomcat region or any other tomcat configuration.
+		* Import the docker-compose.yml and change current CATALINA_OPTS or JAVA_OPTS.

 ## Complete list of variables